How can we help you today?

 Do I really need an SSL certificate for my small business website?

 An SSL certificate is essential for protecting customer data, especially payment information.
-It helps build customer trust, boosts your SEO, and helps you meet compliance requirements like PCI DSS.
+It helps build customer trust, boost your SEO, and meet compliance requirements.

 How long does an SSL certificate last?